oopsmonk/documentation/hornet/1.1/references/api-reference.md

 Gets the inclusion states of a set of transactions.

-This endpoint determines if a transaction is confirmed by the network (referenced by a valid milestone).
+This endpoint determines if a transaction is confirmed.

 :::info:
 This endpoint returns data only if the node is synchronized.